ajdittmann/starsam/README.md

 * ``method``, the ODE algorithm used by ``solve_ivp``.
 Defaults to ``RK45``.
 * ``rtol``, the relative error tolerance used by ``solve_ivp``.
 Defaults to ``1e-6``.
 * ``atol``, the absolute error tolerance used by ``solve_ivp``.
 Defaults to ``rtol/1000`` so that ``rtol`` should dominate in most cases.
 * ``tkh``, The stellar Kelvin-Helmholtz timescale in years, used to estimate when the star accretes faster than in can thermally adjust, leading to runaway accretion.
 May be a constant, or function of stellar mass, radius, and luminosity (in cgs).
 Defaults to the estimate for an n=3 polytrope.
+* ``fnu``, The fraction of energy released via neutrinos during hydrogen fusion, by default 10%.

 ## Advanced Usage
 At its core, starsam solves a set of ordinary differential equations for the hydrogen, helium, and metal mass of a star in an AGN disk.
 The ``sam.run`` function solves these equations, given some initial conditions, using``scipy.integrate.solve_ivp``.
 If you would like to use your own integration method, or couple this model of stellar evolution to a larger system of differental equations (such as an N-body system), starsam also provides a ``sam.fdot`` function, which returns ``df/dt`` in solar masses/year, where ``f`` is an array of the stellar mass in hydrogen, helium, and metals.

 The full call signature of ``sam.fdot`` is
 ```
-sam.fdot(t, f, rho0, cs0, X0, Y0, Z0, v0=None, omega0=None, Mbh=None, h0=None, alpha=None, mdot_method="bondi", tkh=None):
+sam.fdot(t, f, rho0, cs0, X0, Y0, Z0, v0=None, omega0=None, Mbh=None, h0=None, alpha=None, mdot_method="bondi", tkh=None, fnu=0.1):
 ```
 Where ``t`` is the simulation time in years, ``f`` is an array containting the mass of the star in hydrogen, helium, and metals.
 The other variables have the same roles as described above in the ``sam.run`` function call.